BCG-X-Official/artkit/CONTRIBUTING.md

 python -m venv artkit-env
 ```

-and activate it on MacOS with:
+and activate it on MacOS or Unix with:

 ```
 source artkit-env/bin/activate